Journaling. The age-old answer to the question, “What’s the best way to start writing?”

 Read on for a list of ways to journal and how you can apply them.
 Of course, nothing with journaling is written in stone.
 Start with these prompts and see where they take you.

-Write your thoughts down on a piece of paper and then burn it.
+Write your thoughts down on a piece of paper and then set it on fire.
 The process is one of letting go.
 You put everything you feel on paper, and then when it burns, you release it into the ether.

 2. Write by hand